top of page

 Inland Lakeshore Garden Kit

-Plants that like lakefront living, arranged into zones to plant right down to the water's edge (scroll down for plant list).
-Native plants are perfect for lakeshores primarily because of their extensive roots that are at least as deep as the plant is tall.
+Plants that like lakefront living, arranged into zones to plant right down to the water's edge.
+Native lakeshore plants are perfect because of their extensive roots that are at least as deep as the plant is tall.
 These root systems are also often massive in volume, with a tangle of fibers that binds soil together.
-Turf grass has very shallow roots.
+Turf grass has very shallow roots by comparison.

 In times of low water, native plants can survive without watering because they can reach moisture deep below.
 In times of high water, their sturdy roots can hold tough against waves and ice.
 Native plants and their root systems are also great at soaking up runoff and reducing water pollution.